vvanglro/cf-clearance/README.md

 If you use chromium, Please use interface mode, You must add headless=False.
 If you use it on linux or docker, use XVFB.

-If you use firefox you don't need interface mode and XVFB.
+If you use firefox you don't need interface mode and XVFB, But unstable and not recommended.

 Challenge are not always successful.
 Please try more and handle exceptions.